Frequently asked questions

 What if I start on a black key?

 The method still works.
 You simply start counting from black instead of white.
-The invariant rule and the formulas still apply; only the visible path changes.
+The navigation rule and the formulas still apply; only the visible path changes.

 9